How Is That Possible?

 MATTHEW 5:19_and teach them…

-Sometimes those decisions will affect people you don’t even know.
+Sometimes these are people you don’t even know.
 If you make the decision to drink and drive, and have no passengers, you may feel that decision only involves you.
 But if you are involved in an accident with one or more vehicles, suddenly other people are involved in your decision.

 You teach others to do right either directly by words, or indirectly by influence.